harvardinformatics/snakemake-workshop/develop/index.md

 dragonfruit
 ```

-This is a very simple workflow, that writes lines from an input file if they appear in our pre-defined lies: `SPLITS = ["apple", "cherry", "dragonfruit"]`.
+This is a very simple workflow, that writes lines from an input file if they appear in our pre-defined list: `SPLITS = ["apple", "cherry", "dragonfruit"]`.

 ??? info "Could we split in parallel?"